PaulMcMillan-Astro/DeprojectionProject/Documentation/RunningNotes.md

 21/6/18: Max_L is now fully implemented and runs.
 However it only does so for 2 iterations and returns values that does not make a lot of sense.
 Will implement a velocity model next week to investigate further.

+25/6/18: Found that only one value of K was passed on to the max_L function which led to some funky stuff.
+Looks as if the function runs properly now as it does not terminate after 2 iterations anymore.

 (Idea for much, much later which occurs to PJM - we can derive probabilities that stars are part of a velocity substructure, even without the line-of-sight velocities!
 We have a 'prior' P(v) which we derived from the full distribution, and can use this to say what the probability is for a given stars.

 Forget I said this for now - it's for way, way later.